ofl23/Website/_pages/about.md

   tags: ["Oliver Long", "Southampton", "Oliver", "Long"]
 ---

-My name is Oliver Long and I am a Postdoctoral Researcher at the Max Planck Institute for Gravitational Physics (Albert Einstein Institute) in Potsdam, Germany.
+My name is Oliver Long and I am a Postdoctoral Scholar at the Max Planck Institute for Gravitational Physics (Albert Einstein Institute) in Potsdam, Germany.
 I am a member of the Laser Interferometer Space Antenna (LISA) Consortium, the LIGO Scientific Collaboration (LSC), the Simulating eXtreme Spacetimes (SXS) collaboration and a contributor to the [Black Hole Perturbation Toolkit](https://bhptoolkit.org/).

 My research involves the development of theoretical models of gravitational self-force for unbound binary orbits within General Relativity.
 My PhD thesis was titled "Self-force for hyperbolic black hole encounters" and my supervisors were Prof. Leor Barack (primary) and Dr. Adam Pound (secondary).
 Funding for my project was provided by EPSRC.